jeffijoe/jQuery-Validator/README.md

         - [string] msg_regex: No RegEx match error message

         - [object] customChecks: An object array of functions for custom checks.
         Return true if it passed validation, false if not.
-The function takes 2 arguments:
+The function has 2 arguments:
             - [object] input: The current field being validated.
 This is for you to validate upon.
             - [string] errorMessage: If false is returned, what error should be used?